Book same-day appointments — Call (03) 7057 7284

 A partial rupture of one or more rotator cuff tendons — most commonly the supraspinatus.
 Causes pain with arm elevation and weakness, often requiring imaging to confirm.

-Full Thickness Rotator Cuff Tear
+Full Thickness Tear

 A complete rupture of a rotator cuff tendon, causing significant weakness and pain.
 May require surgical consultation, but many full tears are managed successfully with physiotherapy.